Some posts contain compensated links. Please read this disclaimer for more info.

 Zagreb To Ozalj Day Trip

 One of the best day trips from Zagreb if you’re looking for an off-the-beaten-path destination, Ozalj sits on the banks of the picture-perfect Kupa River.
 It has a rich and glorious past, which becomes evident as soon as you gaze upon the Ozalj Castle.
-This imposing fortress overlooks the river and one of the top castles in Croatia.
-Ozalj Castle is home to a fascinating museum, which houses art, ancient pottery, and medieval military weapons.
+This imposing fortress overlooks the river and is one of the top castles in Croatia.
+Ozalj Castle is a fascinating museum that houses art, ancient pottery, and medieval military weapons.

 The Old Town of Ozalj is in the County of Karlovac, just 55 kilometers from Zagreb, and an easy day trip by car, train, or even public transport.
 In addition to the castle, you can also visit the St. Vitus Church and Ethno Park Trg and drive the incredible wine roads of Ozalj-Vivodina-Vrhovac.
-Because of the area’s rural charm, notable historic sites, and great food, this is one of our favorite Zagreb day trips.
+This is one of our favorite Zagreb day trips because of the area’s rural charm, notable historic sites, and great food.